mrcomethru/SciKidz/README.md

 # SciKidz
-A K-12 Science application for mobile devices running on AR friendly technologies with a focus on simplicity
+A K-12 Science application for mobile devices utilizing integrated 3D simulations with a focus on simplicity